When the plot revolves around a control freak and a doormat, some moments are bound to make you feel uncomfortable.

 - In Darker, Christian is left alone with his ex-submissive and stalker Leila, who had broken down.
 He admits that he gave her a bath.
 To a woman who was emotionally dependent on him and who was unresponsive to other people.
 And whom he then had carted off to a mental institution.

 - Christian's reaction to learning that Anastasia is pregnant in Freed.
 He yells, throws a dish and begins blaming her for the entire thing, because clearly him having sex with her did not lead to this.
 And after he's done yelling at her for a good few minutes, to the point that Anastasia is shell-shocked onto her chair and afraid to move, Christian leaves and gets drunk, with an implication that he may have had sex with Elena at the time, too.
 Just imagine having to break the news of pregnancy to your partner and that being their reaction.
+To make matters extra horrible, Ana actually anticipated he'd react poorly the moment she learned she was pregnant, though she's still caught off guard by how badly he takes it.

 - To many, the idea of Christian being a father.
 If he reacts like the above example upon learning about Ana's pregnancy, who's to say he'll be kinder to the child/children?